sebaceaort/CppMayor/README.md

 a y b pertenecen a los números enteros.

-#####Alg1oritmo:
+Algoritmo:
-        Leer a
+- Leer a
-	    Leer b
+- Leer b
-	    Si a es igual a b:
+- Si a es igual a b:
-		    Los numeros so iguales.
+- Los números so iguales.
-	      Cuando a no es igual a b:
+- Cuando a no es igual a b:
-	        Si a es mayor a b:
+- Si a es mayor a b:
-		      Se escribe a.
+- Se escribe a.
-	        Cuando a no es mayor a b:
+- Cuando a no es mayor a b:
-		      Se escribe b.
+- Se escribe b.